DETAILED ACTION

 Claim 16 is rejected under 35 U.S.C.
 103 as being unpatentable over Baran et al. (USPN 4,423,725) in view of Hildebrand (USPN 5,419,763) and Walker (USPN 6,183,437) above, and further in view of Martin (USPGPub 2017/0172580) as applied to Claim 1 above, and further in view of Makower (USPGPub 2007/0208252).

-Re Claim 1, Gerrans teaches a catheter (24, 26) for reducing bleeding within a cavity comprising an internal surface of a bleeding tissue space within a capsule of a prostate (Gerrans Figs. 3A-3D), the catheter (24, 26) comprising: a distal end and a proximal end; a drainage port (86) coupled to a bladder port (50) near the distal end to maintain a fluid flow path along the catheter (24, 26) from the bladder port (50, SOA) to the drainage port (86) (Gerrans Figs. 2A-2B; ¶ 0060, 0086 - teaching lumen 50 acting as a bypass lumen for bodily fluids across the catheter; see Annotated Fig. 2A below displaying bladder port); a distal balloon inflation port (83, 84) coupled to a distal balloon (30) near the distal end of the catheter (24, 26) and proximal to the bladder port (50, 50A) (Gerrans ¶ 0060, 0085; Fig. 1), the distal balloon (30) configured to expand and seal against a bladder to inhibit fluid from entering the bleeding tissue space (wherein the Gerrans catheter with distal balloon inherently possesses the claimed structure to perform the function of expanding and sealing against a bladder to inhibit fluid from entering the bleeding tissue space from the bladder (See MPEP 2112(1)).
+Re Claim 1, Gerrans teaches a catheter (24, 26) for reducing bleeding within a cavity comprising an internal surface of a bleeding tissue space within a capsule of a prostate (Gerrans Figs. 3A-3D), the catheter (24, 26) comprising: a distal end and a proximal end; a drainage port (86) coupled to a bladder port (50) near the distal end to maintain a flow path of a fluid along the catheter (24, 26) from the bladder port (50, SOA) to the drainage port (86) (Gerrans Figs. 2A-2B; ¶ 0060, 0086 - teaching lumen 50 acting as a bypass lumen for bodily fluids across the catheter; see Annotated Fig. 2A below displaying bladder port); a distal balloon inflation port (83, 84) fluidly coupled to a distal balloon (30) near the distal end of the catheter (24, 26) and proximal to the bladder port (50, 50A) (Gerrans ¶ 0060, 0085; Fig. 1).

 Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to have included with the catheter of Gerrans an irrigation infusion port fluidly coupled to an irrigation delivery port located distally to the distal balloon, the irrigation infusion port and irrigation delivery port configured to introduce irrigation fluid into the bladder as disclosed by Walker, for flush-irrigating the bladder with a rush of irrigant as well as providing constant urinary irrigation (Walker Col. 5 Lines 48-52).